 It’s important to find your own best time to exercise

-Whether you exercise morning, noon or night, the benefits of regular exercise are indisputable: increased stamina and strength, better blood pressure, healthier bones, improved sleep and plenty of happy hormones to keep your brain at its best.
+Whether you exercise morning, noon or night, the benefits of regular exercise are indisputable: increased stamina and strength, improved blood pressure, stronger bones and muscles, improved sleep and plenty of happy hormones to keep your brain at its best.

-More important than choosing the right time of day based on science is finding a time that works best for you, your body and your lifestyle.
-After all, it’s no use forcing yourself to exercise in the morning if you're sleepwalking through the movements or attempting an afternoon workout if you’re stressed about getting back to work on time.
+More important than choosing the right time of day based on science is finding a time that works best for you and your lifestyle.
+After all, it’s no use forcing yourself to exercise in the morning if you're half asleep or hungry, or attempting an evening workout if it’s going to mess up your sleep pattern.

 The best time to get your body moving is whatever time works for YOU.
-This could be a regular routine or it could be a mix of morning, noon and night workouts depending on your schedule, health and mood.
+This could mean sticking to a regular time each day or a mix of morning, noon and night workouts depending on your schedule, health and mood.

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.